-Another platform ideal for beginners, Dacast approaches pricing in a way that makes it easy for one-time events or those simply looking for a trial run.
+Another platform ideal for beginners, Dacast approaches pricing in a way that makes it easy to hold one-time events or experiment with a trial webinar.

-It’s one of the only platforms that allows you to pay per event, rather than subscription only.
+It’s one of the only platforms that allows you to pay per event, rather than by subscription.

 - Akamai-Quality Streaming